jtlapp/kysely-mapper/README.md

 # kysely-params

-Flexible Kysely-based library for mapping between tables and objects
+Flexible Kysely-based utility for mapping between tables and objects

 **WORK IN PROGRESS**